harryprince/renkun-ken.github.io/_posts/2014-03-15-a-brief-introduction-to-higher-order-functions-in-r.md

 result <- lapply(1:10,add(3))
 ```

 Here function `add` does not directly compute the value of `x+y`; instead, it computes a function that adds `y` to argument `x`.
-This returned anonymous function is called closure, which will be talked about in more details later.
+The anonymous function returned is called closure, which may be covered in more details in later posts.

 If you want to get a numeric vector rather than a list, you can use `sapply` instead.
 It is the same with `lapply` except for that it simplifies the result by yielding a vector or a matrix.